NeoTamia/kotlin-template/CONTRIBUTING.md

 ### Development Process

-This project follows the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model of product development:
+This project follows the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model of product development.

+> **Note**
+> While we follow git flow for branching, releases and changelog generation are automated using **release-please**.

 - Main: **main** (Latest stable release)
 - Dev: **dev** (Latest development version)
 - Feature: **feature/feature-name** (Used to develop a new feature)
 - HotFix: **hotfix/fix-name** (Used to fix an issue from the main branch)
-- Release: **release/release-name** (Used for a new release)
+- Release: **release/release-name** (Used for a new release, managed by release-please)
 - BugFix: **bugfix/fix-name** (Used to fix an issue)
 - Experimental: **experimental/exp-name** (Should be used for testing something)